bachuetech/bt_yaml_utils/README.md

 * 0.1.9
     * Update dependencies.
 * 0.1.10
     * Added function get_yaml_from_string to load a YAML configuration from str.
+* 0.1.11
+    * Update dependencies.

 ## License
 GPL-3.0-only